apigspawner/clarde/README.md

 ### Available Commands

-Clarde Chatbot supports a variety of commands to enhance your interaction experience.
-The following commands are available within the chatbot:
+Clarde supports a variety of commands to enhance your interaction experience.
+The following commands are available within Clarde:

 - `/clear`: Clear the conversation history and screen.
 - `/save`: Save the current conversation to a file.